DA0-DA0/dao-dao-ui/packages/stateful/payroll/README.md

 ### Relevant hooks

-You will likely want to take advantage of the `useDaoInfoContext` hook from the `@dao-dao/stateless` package to access information about the DAO (such as `coreAddress`), as well as the `useWallet` hook to access information and clients for the wallet.
+You will likely want to take advantage of the `useDaoInfo` hook from the `@dao-dao/stateless` package to access information about the DAO (such as `coreAddress`), as well as the `useWallet` hook to access information and clients for the wallet.